What Is CPU Cache? (L1, L2, and L3 Cache)

 Comparison of i9-10900K, i7-10700K, and i5-10600K with core and frequency-matched.

-To further explore this idea, TechSpot dropped down to an even lower cache size.
-They locked both the i9-10900K and the i7-10700K to six cores and matched them to the same frequency as a 10600K, which has only 12MB of cache.
+To further delve into this concept, TechSpot descended to an even smaller cache size.
+They restricted both the i9-10900K and the i7-10700K to six cores and paired them with the identical clock speed as a 10600K, which possesses merely 12MB of cache.

 In all games, the 10900K and 10700K were considerably faster.
 In some games, the 10900K was up to 20% faster than the 10600K—that is a huge difference.

-So, the final answer is yes!
-CPU cache does have a significant impact on gaming performance.
+So, the final answer is affirmative!
+CPU cache does have a noteworthy impact on gaming performance.
 That impact likely also translates to other tasks, such as rendering or encoding.

 Conclusion